 You can see more of his profile in a YouTube video produced by Scotopia Pictures with Nancy Guppy for Seattle ARTZONE on Nov 26, 2015.

 The other visiting artists is the Griot Drum Ensemble led by veteran storyteller, Khabir Shareef.
 The ensemble has been together since 1999 and are regular performers at The Indianapolis Children’s Museum, regional festivals, libraries and community events, and anywhere that African music and storytelling are appreciated.
 Khabir Shareef is a storyteller, teaching artist with Arts for Learning and ArtMix of Indiana, and a three-time recipient of the Indiana Arts Commission’s individual artist grant.

-FAME is pleased to be able to bring world renowned artists to Fort Wayne to represent the theme for the current year.
-In 2016-17 the cultural focus is “Destination China.”
+FAME is pleased to be able to bring world renowned artists to Fort Wayne.
 These artists visit classrooms to provide presentations and hands-on activities at local FAME member schools.
 If you would like to be a FAME member school, click here.